Tampere: Food

 In the 1980s, in addition to mustamakkara and barley bread, the old parish dish of Tampere was also called a potato soup, home-made small beer (kotikalja), a sweetened lingonberry porridge and a sweetened potato casserole (Imelletty perunalaatikko).

 Since 1991, the two-day fish market event (Tampereen kalamarkkinat) in Laukontori attracts as many as 80,000–100,000 visitors in year, and is held both in the spring on vappu and in the autumn on Tampere Day.

 Music

-Tampere is home to the Tampere Philharmonic Orchestra (Tampere Filharmonia), which is one of only two full-sized symphony orchestras in Finland; the other one is located in Helsinki.
-The orchestra's home venue is the Tampere Hall, and their concerts include classical, popular, and film music.
+Tampere is home to the Tampere Philharmonic Orchestra (Tampere Filharmonia), one of only two full-sized symphony orchestras in Finland; the other is in Helsinki.
+The orchestra's home venue is the Tampere Hall, and its concerts include classical, popular, and film music.
 Tampere Music Festivals organises three international music events: The Tampere Jazz Happening each November, and in alternate years The Tampere Vocal Music Festival and the Tampere Biennale.
 Professional education in many fields of classical music, including performing arts, pedagogic arts, and composition, is provided by Tampere University of Applied Sciences and Tampere Conservatoire.

-Tammerfest, Tampere's urban rock festival, is held every July.
-The Blockfest, which also takes place in Tampere during the summer months, is the largest hip hop event in the Nordic countries.
-The Tampere Floral Festival is an annual event, held each Summer.